 Soil

 Clay loam soil and sandy loam soils with proper drainage systems are the best soil for them.
-Heavy alkaline and saline soils are not suitable for poplar plants hence, it is advised to avoid these soils.
+Heavy alkaline and saline soils are not suitable for the plants hence, it is advised to avoid these soils.

 Soil PH – For optimum growth, the soil pH should be between 6 to 8.5 PH.